French sol: Late Middle Ages

 The name evolved, along with the rest of the language, from Latin to French.
 Solidus became soldus, then solt in the 11th century, then sol a century later.
 In the 18th century, the spelling of sol was adapted to sou so as to be closer to the pronunciation that had previously become the norm for several centuries.

 Abolition and legacy

 In 1795, the livre was officially replaced by the franc and the sou became obsolete as an official currency division.
-Nevertheless, the term "sou" survived as a slang term for 1/20 of a franc.
-Thus, the large bronze 5-centime coin was called "sou (for example in Balzac or Victor Hugo), the "pièce de cent sous ("hundred sous coin") meant five francs and was also called "écu (as in Zola's Germinal).
-The last 5-centime coin, a remote souvenir inherited from the "franc germinal", was removed from circulation in the 1940s, but the word "sou" keeps being used (except for the 1960 new franc's five-centime coin which was worth five old francs).
+Nevertheless, the term sou survived as a slang word for 1/20 of a franc.
+Thus, the large bronze five-centime coin was called the sou (for example in Balzac or Victor Hugo), while the five-franc coin was called the pièce de cent sous ("hundred sous coin") or écu (as in Zola's Germinal).
+The last five-centime coin, a remote souvenir inherited from the franc germinal, was removed from circulation in the 1940s, but the word sou continues in use (except for the 1960 new franc's five-centime coin, which was worth five old francs).